gavinlyonsrepo/displaylib_16bit_PICO/extra/doc/gc9a01/README.md

 1. This is a 3.3V logic device do NOT connect the I/O logic lines to 5V logic device.
 2. SW SPI pick any GPIO you like , HW SPI SCLK and SDA will be tied to spio interface.
 3. Backlight on/off control is left to user.
+4. To operate without CS pin: pass -1 as argument for CS pin number in SetupGPIO()functions and ground the CS pin on device side.

 ## Output

 [![ Demo pic ](https://github.com/gavinlyonsrepo/displaylib_16bit_PICO/blob/main/extra/image/gc2.jpg)](https://github.com/gavinlyonsrepo/displaylib_16bit_PICO/blob/main/extra/image/gc2.jpg)